Articles

 trainer = Trainer(gpus=2, accelerator='ddp', max_epochs=5)

-In this code, we create an EarlyStopping callback to monitor the validation loss and stop training if it doesn’t improve for 3 consecutive epochs.
+This code creates an EarlyStopping callback to monitor the validation loss and stop training if it doesn’t improve for three consecutive epochs.
 We also show how to set up distributed training with multiple GPUs.

 Conclusion